 Nuclear Magnetic Resonance

-Dr Barney teaches the first year module "Dynamics for Mechanical Systems" with Dr Dimitrios Chronopoulos.
-This module covers the basics of displacement, velocity and acceleration for linear and… read more
+Dr Barney teaches the first year Aerospace module "Aerospace Statics and Dynamics" with Dr Dimitrios Chronopoulos.
+This module covers the basics of Newtons laws, equilibrium, pin jointed structures,… read more

 Dr Barney has a long standing interest in the structure of glass and disordered materials, with a particular focus on understanding structure-property relationships.
 Her primary research tool is… read more